eggnstone/blog-static/content/blog/how-to-fix-the-no-price-problem-in-the-wzone-direct-import-chrome-extension.md

 ---
-title: "How to fix the \"No Price\" problem in the \"WZone Direct Import\" Chrome Extension"
+title: "\"No Price\" problem in \"WZone Direct Import\" Chrome Extension"
 subtitle: "Always seeing \"No Price\"?
 Here's a quick fix."
 lead: "Always seeing \"No Price\"?
 Here's a quick fix.."
 description: "Always seeing \"No Price\"?
 Here's a quick fix..."